nicolasfueceo/vulcan/src_documentation.md

     NOTE: After every major code block or SQL result, you should print the result using `print('!!!', result)` so outputs are clearly visible in logs and debugging is easier.

+    NOTE: Variable context is NOT retained across runs.
+Each execution of this tool must be self contained, even if it means redeclaring variables.
     Executes a string of Python code in a controlled, headless, and time-limited environment with injected helper functions.
     Args:
         code: Python code to execute